Mariposa on 3rd

 saved per month

-Mariposa is located in Koreatown, one of LA’s densest neighborhoods with challenging parking.
-It’s also located near transit, so Mariposa was built with just 153 parking spaces for128 residential units, on-site staff and ground-floor retail.
+Mariposa on 3rd is located in Koreatown, one of LA’s densest neighborhoods, with challenging parking.
+It’s also located near transit, so Mariposa was built with just 153 parking spaces for 128 residential units, on-site staff and ground-floor retail.
+The building is managed by Greystar, one of the largest multi-family property management companies in the world.

 This approach is an extremely common strategy for property managers who lack Parkade, and are left to track parking themselves.